 An introductory study of the characteristics, etiology, prevalence, and educational needs of mentally retarded individuals.
 Special emphasis is given to identification and classification of mentally retarded students, recent and historical developments of the field, and issues and trends.
-First semester, three hours.
+Both semesters, three hours.
+Prerequisite: Ps 505.